poe-cat/JavaQuizApp/README.md

 * [Live](#live)

 ## General info
 In this app users can test their knowledge of Java basics.
-After giving your name, the quiz asks ypu 10 questions.
+After giving your name, the quiz asks you 10 questions.
 For each only one answer is correct.
 After submit you'll see your score, you can also check out top scores.
 Additionaly, authenticated users can add their own questions to quiz.
 User's question will display randomly next time the quiz is taken.

 ## Technologies